Excitement is in the air! It is time for countdown to Christmas with these fun advent calendar ideas for kids.

 4. Push the pole into the hole.
 You might have to use some tape or glue to make it stand straight.

-Then whoever sees the mailbox flag up takes the candy pieces and puts them in little stockings that hang by the fireplace in the play room… hangout room.
+Then whoever sees the mailbox flag up takes the candy pieces and puts them in little stockings that hang by the fireplace in the formerly called play room now hangout room.

 Then another kid discovers the candy in the stockings.